 When it comes to solutions for feeling overwhelmed, this is more of a long-term solution.
 For me, feeling overwhelmed usually means it’s time to reevaluate my priorities.
 We all have the same 24 hours in a day.
-We all have the same sized time jar to fill.
 I’ve developed some strategies over the years to stay productive, avoid burnout, and ensure the most essential parts of my life are getting the most attention.
 For me, the top priorities are Dave and myself (meaning our happiness, our physical, mental and emotional health, and our time together).
 So if something is overwhelming me and taking away from my health or my time with Dave, it’s time to re-evaluate.
 There have certainly been a few times where I was in over my head with blogging and it was taking a toll on my emotional health, so I need to fix that!

 Self-care is already important, but it’s even more essential when you’re feeling overwhelmed or going through a season of stress and hustle.
 I know I’m not alone when I say I often forget about self-care.
 It’s about more than just physical health, it’s your mental and emotional health as well.

 You can check out this blog post about how and why to practice self-care!